vinvirile/personal-journalv2/README.md

 - Create, read, update, and delete journal entries
 - Tag entries with comma-separated tags
+- AI-powered title and tag generation using OpenAI's GPT-4o-mini model
 - Entries are stored in a Supabase database
 - Clean, minimalist UI with a handwritten font style